 The TOE contains functions for copying, printing, faxing, scanning, storing, and retrieving of documents.
-These hardcopy devices (HCDs), as they are called in [PP2600.1], are self-contained units that include processors, memory, networking, one or two storage drives (depending on the MFP model), an image scanner, and a print engine.
+These hardcopy devices (HCDs), as they are called in [PP2600.1], are self-contained units that include processors, memory, networking, one or two storage drives (depending on the MFP model), and a print engine.
 The operating system, web servers, and Control Panel applications (i.e., applications that run internally on the HCD) reside within the firmware of the HCD.

-The TOE is the contents of the firmware with the exception of the operating system, which is part of the Operational Environment.
+The TOE is the contents of the firmware with the exception of the operating system which are part of the Operational Environment.